howesa/CHI22-CogMod-Tutorial/README.md

 4. Navigate into the folder.
 5. In the top left corner click on the "+ New" button again.
 6. This time click on "More" at the bottom of the pop-up.
-7. Click on "Google Colaboratory" to create a new notebook in Colab.
+7. Click on "Google Colaboratory" to create a new notebook.
-9. Paste the following lines into the code cell (a long text window) in the notebook:
+9. Paste the following lines into the code cell (a text window) within the new notebook.

 ```
 from google.colab import drive
 drive.mount('/content/drive')
 !git clone https://github.com/howesa/CHI22-CogMod-Tutorial /content/drive/My\ Drive/CHI22CMT/CHI22_CogMod_Tutorial
 ```

 Run the code cell by pressing the triangle in a circle button to the left of the code cell.